Indonesia at a Glance

 Working in Indonesia

-Working in Indonesia probably does not evoke images of tall skyscrapers filled to the brim with offices and busy people dressed in business attire.
-Instead, an image of white sandy beaches, lush green rolling hills and rice paddies, and lovely temples may come to mind.
-However, if you plan on working in Indonesia, do not despair, as there are many expats employed in Indonesia.
+Working in Indonesia probably does not evoke images of tall skyscrapers filled with offices and busy people dressed in business attire.
+Instead, an image of white sandy beaches, lush green rolling hills and rice paddies, and artistic temples may come to mind.
+However, if you plan on working in Indonesia, do not despair, as many expats have found employment in Indonesia.

-For its population size of more than 251 million, there is only a 6.1% rate of unemployment, which speaks for itself.
-Despite the rather hard-hitting Asian financial crisis of 1997, Indonesia’s economy recovered rather quickly and is still showing significant economic growth, a welcome indicator for those planning on or already working in Indonesia.
+For its population size of more than 253 million, there is only a 6.6% rate of unemployment, which speaks for itself.
+Despite the rather hard-hitting Asian financial crisis of 1997, Indonesia’s economy recovered rather quickly and is still showing significant economic growth.
+This is a welcoming indicator for those planning on or already working in Indonesia.

 Indonesia: An Economic Overview

-With a gross domestic product of nearly 1.3 trillion USD, Indonesia is a member of the G-20 major economies.
+With a gross domestic product of nearly USD 1.3 trillion, Indonesia is a member of the G-20 major economies.
 Jakarta is Indonesia’s largest export center in part due to its many ports and its proximity to Asia and Australia.
 In fact, the Port of Jakarta is not only Indonesia’s largest seaport, but one of the largest ports in the entire Java Sea basin.

 Indonesia’s Main Economic Sectors

 Indonesia’s main industries are petroleum and gas, textiles and apparel, footwear, mining, cement, chemical fertilizers, plywood, rubber, food and, of course, tourism.
 Originally with a much larger labor force employed in the agricultural sector, in recent years, Indonesia has moved towards the services sector (now 48% of the Indonesian work force).

 The agricultural sector still remains strong, however, with almost 39% of those working in Indonesia employed in agribusiness or subsistence farming.
 The remainder of jobs are in the industrial sector (13.2%).